mbools/black/README.md

 The main packages are currently:

-- `black-global` as the name suggests, provides the global namespace
+- `black-globals` as the name suggests, provides the global namespace
 - `black-core` server side and core functionality.
 - `black-ui` mainly client side.
 Provides the main UI components.